Vierverlaten sugar factory: Post World War II

-During this period, the future of the Vierverlaten factory depended on transport costs for its location, on where CSM had invested earlier, and on its location relative to other factories.
+During this period, the future of the Vierverlaten factory depended on transport costs for its location, which CSM had in invested earlier, and on its location relative to other factories.
 In the late 1960s, CSM closed its Amsterdam refinery and its factory in Sas van Gent, which was close to its factories in Breda and Steenbergen.
-In the 1970s, Oud Beijerland and Steenbergen were closed.
-After that, it had only its Breda sugar factory, Halfweg sugar factory and Vierverlaten sugar factory.
+In the 1970s, Oud Beijerland and Steenbergen were closed, leaving only its Breda sugar factory, Halfweg sugar factory, and Vierverlaten sugar factory.

 In 1961, Vierverlaten got a tower diffuser made by Buckau-Wolf in Grevenbroich.
 This implemented a continuous diffusion process for 2,600t of the factory's daily production.
-In 1964, a 2nd tower-diffuser was taken into use, meaning that only 15% of the beet was still diffused by the old diffuser batteries.
+In 1964, a second tower-diffuser was taken into use.
+At this point, only 15% of the beets were still diffused by the original diffuser batteries.

 In 1965, two concrete sugar silos were completed.
 Each had a diameter of 32 m and a height of 46 m.
 The silos could hold 20,000t each.
-The silos were necessary for 2 reasons.
-The first was the closure of the Sugar refinery of the Wester Suikerraffinaderij in Amsterdam, which meant that consumer products had to be made by the sugar factories instead of by the Amsterdam refinery.
+The silos were necessary for two reasons: The first was the closure of the Wester Suikerraffinaderij (sugar refinery) in Amsterdam, which meant that consumer products had to be instead made by the sugar factories.
 The other was the switch to 1 kg consumer packaging instead of delivering big sacks of sugar to retailers.
-During his speech that put the silos into production, the company's director said that it was: 'highly questionable that sugar caused obesity and tooth decay'.
 In 1976, a third storage silo of the same height, but with a diameter of 40 m was completed.
 With a capacity of 40,000t, the new silo doubled storage capacity.

-In 2005, the European union decided on a drastic reform of the Common Market Organization for Sugar.
-Subsidies would be diminished, quotas lowered and sugar from sugarcane would be given more access on the European market.
-In January 2005 CSM then closed down its factory in Breda making that Vierverlaten became its only factory.
+In 2005, the European Union decided on a drastic reform of the Common Market Organization for Sugar: subsidies were diminished, quotas were lowered, and sugar from sugarcane was given more access on the European market.
+Then in January 2005, CSM closed down its factory in Breda, leaving Vierverlaten as its only factory.

 Part of Cosun

-In 2006 CSM sold its sugar division and with it Vierverlaten factory, to its only Dutch competitor, Cosun Beet Company.
+In 2006 CSM sold its sugar division, and with it the Vierverlaten factory, to its only Dutch competitor, Cosun Beet Company.
 The move was inspired by the European Union's restructuring of the sugar market, which included subsidies for closing down factories.
-Only a year later, the European Union made further cuts in the Common Market Organization for Sugar.
-Cosun then closed down its own Friesch-Groningensche, and kept the newly acquired Vierverlaten factory.
+Only a year later, the European Union made further cuts in the Common Market Organization for Sugar, causing Cosun to close down its own Friesch-Groningensche factory, and keep the newly acquired Vierverlaten factory.

 Cosun was successful in the new market order.
-In 2015 it expanded the factory, so it could profit from the final cancelling of the European sugar quotas.
+In 2015 it expanded the factory so it could profit from the final cancelling of the European sugar quotas.